 When your child has diarrhoea, the food they eat and what they avoid are critical when it comes to recovery.
+Giving your child the right food for diarrhoea can help with loose motion treatment.
 Here are some tips for you to keep in mind.

 There’s what’s famously called the BRAT diet.* Bananas, Rice, Apple, Toast- these are bland (so won’t aggravate the digestive system) and binding (they help firm up stool) foods.
 Broths, coconut water are other fluids you can feed them.
-Mixes of cereal and locally available beans, adding oil or ghee to them to make them energy-rich, dairy products and eggs are also advised.
+Mixes of cereal and locally available beans, adding oil or ghee to them to make them energy-rich, dairy products and eggs are also great food for diarrhoea.